receptor-radiofrecuencia-en-tu-pc-con-sdrsharp-y-rtl2832u

 RF Receiver in your PC with SDRSharp and RTL2832U

-Today we are going to see how to use a computer to receive radio frequency (RF) signals thanks to a simple and cheap DTT receiver that has the RTL2832U chip.
+Today we are going to see how to use a computer to receive radio frequency (RF) signals thanks to a simple and cheap DVB-T receiver that has the RTL2832U chip.

-SDR programs, or Software Defined Radio, allow you to turn a computer into a radio frequency signal reception station, including wireless sensors, weather stations, and wireless controllers.
+SDR, or Software Defined Radio, programs allow converting a computer into a radio frequency signal reception station, including wireless sensors, weather stations, and wireless remotes.

-An SDR performs some of the tasks that are normally performed by the hardware of an RF receiver through software, avoiding the high cost of these components, with quite acceptable quality levels.
+An SDR performs some of the tasks normally done by RF receiver hardware through software, avoiding the high cost of these components, with quite acceptable quality levels.

-For this, we will simply need a DTT receiver with the RTL2832U chip and an R820T (Rafael Micro) as a tuner, which can be found for 6-7€ on eBay or AliExpress.
+For this, we will simply need a DVB-T receiver with the RTL2832U chip and an R820T (Rafael Micro) as a tuner, which can be found for 6-7€ on eBay or AliExpress.

-This small and cheap receiver, of which the image is one of several possible models, in its normal use serves to visualize DTT and radio channels on the computer.
+This small and cheap receiver, of which the image is one of several possible models, in its normal use serves to watch DVB-T channels and listen to radio on the computer.

-But with a change of software we will be able to turn it into an RF receiver for a frequency range from 24MHz to 1850MHz, with a bandwidth of up to 3.2 MHz of sampling frequency, and compatible with modes AM, FM, WFM, NFM, USB, LSB, CW.
+But with a software change we will be able to convert it into an RF receiver for a frequency range from 24MHz to 1850MHz, with a bandwidth of up to 3.2 MHz sampling frequency, and compatible with AM, FM, WFM, NFM, USB, LSB, CW modes.

-This covers almost the entire VHF and UHF range, with some of the frequencies that we can receive.
+This covers almost the entire VHF and UHF range.
+Here are some of the frequencies we can receive.

 BandMhzMode